h2oai/h2o-3/h2o-docs/src/product/tutorials/datascience/DataScienceH2O-Dev.md

 - **Alpha**: Specify the regularization distribution between L2 and L2.
 The default value is 0.5.

 - **Lambda**:  Specify the regularization strength.
-The default value is 1E-5.
+The default value is data dependent.

 - **Lambda_search**: Check this checkbox to enable lambda search, starting with lambda max.
 The given lambda is then interpreted as lambda min.